MarcoStb1993/robot_statemachine/rsm_additions/README.md

 Furthermore, goals that could not be reached during exploration, here named as failed goals, can be set, retrieved or reset.
 These serve as a way of blacklisting goals.
+This normally happens, when the navigation finishes.
+Then a service in the Additions Service Provider is called, that handles the outcome for the exploration.

 For driving in reverse mode, the velocity commands issued by the reverse navigation stack are also subscribed to and republished with negated linear velocities.
 It also